pgt502/gogen/README.md

 	CreatedAt int64   `db:"created_at"`
 	CreatedBy string  `db:"created_by"`
 	IsNew     bool    `db:"isNew"`
-	PriceLabel string // this field will be ignored
+	PriceLabel string `db:"-"` // this field will be ignored }
-}
 ```
 will generate: